nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     * 7b2. `d` is given, indicating that the following modules at the specified indices will be deleted from the list.
     * 7b3. `u` is given, indicating that the module at the specified index will be updated to the new module.

-      Use case ends.
+      Use case resumes at step 8.

 * 7c.
 The given prefix is `w/`, indicating an edit to the work experiences.
     * No further prefix needed.

-      Use case ends.
+      Use case resumes at step 8.

 * 7d.
 The given prefix is `c/`, indicating an edit to the contact information.
     * 7d1. `g` is given, indicating that the GitHub link will be edited.
     * 7d2. `e` is given, indicating that the email will be edited.

-      Use case ends.
+      Use case resumes at step 8.

 **Use case: Find a person by attribute**